telerik/blazor-docs/components/textarea/overview.md

 ## TextArea Reference and Methods

 The TextArea provides a `FocusAsync` method that allows the application to focus the component programmatically.
-First, obtain reference to the component via its `@ref` attribute.
+First, obtain reference to the component through its `@ref` attribute.
 @[template](/_contentTemplates/common/inputs.md#focus-kb)

 >caption Use TextArea methods